CYYJL/LS2Net/README.md

 > Ultrasound imaging, as a widely used medical imaging modality, is applied for the diagnosis of multiple organs and systems throughout the body.
 To meet the growing clinical demands for accuracy, efficiency, and versatility, modern ultrasound systems are increasingly integrating multiple AI-assisted functions (lesion segmentation).
 However, deploying these segmentation models directly within ultrasound machines (on-device) for real-time inference is challenging due to the constraints of computational resources, memory capacity, and power consumption.
 Therefore, developing lightweight and efficient network architectures is essential.
 To address this need, we propose LS²Net, a lightweight medical image segmentation framework that achieves a balance between segmentation accuracy and computational efficiency.
 The encoder combines global and local receptive fields to capture multi-scale contextual information, while the decoder employs a multi-receptive field fusion strategy to reconstruct fine-grained features at different levels.
 The LACS module further refines skip connections to preserve boundary details.
 Benefiting from these architectural designs, LS²Net achieves a favorable trade-off between accuracy and efficiency, delivering state-of-the-art segmentation performance across five medical scenarios and seven datasets, and demonstrating strong generalization ability on four cross-dataset tests, while significantly reducing computational cost without sacrificing segmentation quality.

-This supplementary summary provides a concise overview of the motivation, architecture, and overall experimental findings of LS²Net.

 ---

 ### 10. On-Device Deployment and Real-Time Clinical Applications